-The preliminary results of Aastrom's pre-pivotal trials may not be indicative of results that will be obtained from subsequent patients in the trials or from more extensive trials.
-Further, there can be no assurance that Aastrom's pre-pivotal or pivotal trials will be successful, or that PMA registration or required foreign regulatory approvals for the AastromReplicell(TM) System will be obtained in a timely fashion, or at all.
+The preliminary results of our pre-pivotal trials may not be indicative of results that will be obtained from subsequent patients in the trials or from more extensive trials.
+Further, there can be no assurance that our pre-pivotal or pivotal trials will be successful, or that biologic license application (BLA) registration or required foreign regulatory approvals for the AastromReplicell[TM] System will be obtained in a timely fashion, or at all.
 See "Business Risks."